Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Leaf matrix types

+To make efficient use of both GPUs and CPUs on each node, data transfers to/from GPUs should as far as possible be overlapped with computation and the load should be shared between the GPUs and the CPU cores.
+In addition, in case the amount of work in each task varies, it is preferable to run small tasks on the CPU cores and let the GPUs handle the computationally heavier tasks.

+Overlap of data transfers and computation is achieved by keeping two slots for each device (GPU), allowing one thread to do computations while another thread is transferring data.
+In order to have a task ready for execution on each device, a bounded queue is used, with a queue length equal to the number of devices.
+To allow computationally heavy tasks to run primarily on the GPUs, the queue is prioritized according to a measure of the expected amount of work needed to execute each task.
+For tasks that do not fit in the queue, the work is performed on a CPU core until a GPU becomes available, see Algorithm~\ref{alg:process_batches}.
+This gives load balancing between GPUs and CPUs provided that the number of threads is large enough; for small numbers of threads only GPUs are used.

-The device manager helps to overlap computation on the GPU not only with data transfers to/from the device memory but also with the work on the CPU needed to get the list of batches.
+Since the preparatory work needed to get the list of batches for each task is performed on a CPU core before checking for a place in the queue, computation on the GPU is overlapped not only with data transfers to/from the device memory but also with the preparatory work.

 Note that the Chunks and Tasks C++ interface presented in \cite{chunks-and-tasks} does not include support for data transfers between the host and GPU memory nor does it assist in scheduling of tasks on GPUs, as does for example StarPU \cite{starpu}.
 The Chunks and Tasks library is unaware of any devices that may be installed on the compute nodes.
 The code for deciding when to offload work to the GPU, as well as data transfers to/from GPU memory, is part of the task execution.
 This means that data that is used by several tasks running on the same GPU will be transferred to the device memory once for each task.
-However, as will be seen in Section~\ref{sec:gpu-calculations}, the device manager design described above achieves both hiding of data transfer costs and sharing of the workload between GPUs and CPUs.
+However, as will be seen in Section~\ref{sec:gpu-calculations}, the design described above achieves both hiding of data transfer costs and sharing of the workload between GPUs and CPUs.